Everything I'm Not: Critical reception

 Kelefa Sanneh from The New York Times named it amongst some of the excellent songs on the album, calling it "[...] loud [and] melancholy[...]".
 Preston Jones from Slant Magazine stated that it felt "[...] like the estrogenically inclined counterparts to the boy-toy confection that is the Click Five's Greetings From Imrie House."
 Ryan Dombal from Entertainment Weekly reviewed the remix version of "Everything I'm Not", stating that the track might finally break them into the US mainstream.

 Release and chart performance

 "Everything I'm Not" was released in Australia on 21 November 2005.
 The song made its debut on the chart on issue date 4 December 2005 at number 13.
-After a steady climb up the charts for eight weeks, the song peaked at number seven on 22 January 2006, where it stayed for one week before descending the top 50.
-The single was certified gold with shipments of over 7,500 copies.
+After a steady climb up the charts for eight weeks, the song peaked at number seven on 22 January 2006, where it stayed for one week before making its descent.
+It managed to spend eight weeks in the top ten, and was present on the chart for 22 non-consecutive weeks.
+The single was certified gold with shipments of over 35,500 copies.
 In New Zealand, the single made its chart debut at number 10 and remained on the chart for nine weeks, its last position at number 21.
 In Europe, "Everything I'm Not" peaked at number 14 on Flanders' Ultratip chart at number three.